Firesphere/silverstripe-solr-search/docs/07-Debugging.md

 The logs can be found at `admin/searchadmin/Firesphere-SolrSearch-Models-SolrLog` for checking what is wrong.

+## Clearing out the logs

+As an admin, you should have access to `dev/tasks`, where an option to truncate the log database is available at `dev/tasks/SolrClearErrorsTask`.
+Use this with caution though, as it will truncate the errors logged and no data remains at all.

+It is strongly advised to only clear out the logs if they have all been reviewed and you are sure nothing serious is wrong.

 ## x:Unknown indexes

 Because Solr 5 and lower don't return the actual core that threw the error, logging will say `x:Unknown`.
 This does not mean